stoversa/LIRI-Bot/README.md

 # LIRI Bot
 LIRI Bot is a personal assistant application designed for UNC Coding Bootcamp Week 10.
+This application takes four commands as arguments in the terminal/bash:

+## Commands
+1. my-tweets: Runs the latest 20 tweets for whatever Twitter username is specified.
+2. spotify-this-song: Receives a song search input (as subsequent arguments) and returns song, artist, and album information.
+3. movie-this: Receives a movie title input (as subsequent arguments) and returns information about the film.
+4. do-what-it-says: Whatever is specified in the random.txt file will execute.

+## Packages/APIs Used
 This application utilizes Node.js and the following npm packages and APIs:
 1. [Twitter](https://www.npmjs.com/package/twitter "Twitter")
 2. [Spotify](https://www.npmjs.com/package/node-spotify-api "Spotify")